jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 Name Lookup:  0.004208s |  Time to Connect:  0.088712s |  Time To Transfer:  0.088801s |  Time To First Byte:  0.245562s |  Total Time:  0.761126s
 ```
 ### Comments
-With AWS Global Accelerator endpoint, cURL was in average 70%, 67% and 61% faster than respectively Tokyo, Dublin and Oregon ALB endpoints (from my location).
+With AWS Global Accelerator endpoint, cURL was always faster than respectively Tokyo, Dublin and Oregon ALB endpoints.
 These tests were done from my location, yours WILL be different, compare and discuss the results with the instructor.

 # Checkpoint